okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 There are two main types of authorization servers in Okta: [Org](/docs/concepts/auth-servers/#org-authorization-server) and [Custom](/docs/concepts/auth-servers/#custom-authorization-server).
 See [Authorization Servers](/docs/concepts/auth-servers/#available-authorization-server-types) and [Difference between Okta as an Authorization Server vs Custom Authorization Server](https://support.okta.com/help/s/article/Difference-Between-Okta-as-An-Authorization-Server-vs-Custom-Authorization-Server?language=en_US) for more information on which Authorization Server to use.

-The Issuer URI format depends on which Authorization Server that you decide to use:
+The Issuer URI format depends on which authorization server that you decide to use:

 * Org &mdash; If you use the Org Authorization Server, the Issuer URI format is `https://${yourOktaDomain}` (for example, `https://dev-example.okta.com`).
 * Custom &mdash; You can either use the default Custom Authorization Server or create your own.